How to Make a Burning Laser from a Regular Laser?

 Step 1 – Parts.

 To make a burning laser the most important part is the laser pointer.
-In this DIY, we use including a red, a green, and a violet/ blue.
+In this DIY, we use No products found. including a red, a green, and a violet/ blue.
 They are all rated at 5mW.
 Wavelengths are 650nm, 532nm, and 405nm respectively.

 The next step is how you will attach the lens to the laser pointers.
 An electrical tape would suffice to get it burning and is a good thing to try out if you want to decide if it’s worth making a better mount.